se-edu/learningresources/contents/projectManagement/documentation.md

 Comments are a well-known form of documentation.
 They [complement the code](http://softwareengineering.stackexchange.com/a/285789) and are intended for developers who use and work on the code.
-They include variable, method and class comments, as well as inline comments.
+They include API documentation for variables, methods, classes, and packages, as well as inline comments.

-API documentation for variables, methods and classes explain what they do.
+API documentation for variables, methods, classes, and packages explain what they do.
 Good API documentation should enable users to use the API without having to guess how to use it or be confronted with unexpected behavior.
 Thus, comments for methods should include the input and output, assumptions, edge cases and possible exceptions or errors thrown by the method.